-The highest catch-per-unit-effort (CPUE, or catch rate) values for bull trout, gwenis (including O. nerka juveniles), and rainbow trout were generally in nearshore nets (Table 3.5).
+The highest catch-per-unit-effort (CPUE, or catch rate) values for bull trout, gwenis (including O. nerka juveniles), and rainbow trout were generally in nearshore nets (Table 3.6).
 In Seton Lake, a substantially higher proportion of gwenis were sampled in nearshore sets because the survey timing corresponded with the start of spawning for that population.
 Spawning locations were in the range of the nearshore nets along the lake bottom.
-In Anderson Lake, juvenile gwenis were primarily captured in nearshore sets; whereas, mature gwenis were distributed in offshore (pelagic) habitats.
+In Anderson Lake, juvenile gwenis (O. nerka) were primarily captured in nearshore sets; whereas, mature gwenis were distributed in offshore (pelagic) habitats.
 Bull trout distribution reflected the locations of their dominant food items in each lake (i.e. mature gwenis in Seton Lake; juvenile O. nerka and sockeye eggs in Anderson Lake).
 See more on catches by depth and distance from shore, and bull trout stomach contents in the sub-sections that follow.
-Rainbow trout distribution tended to be oriented around creek mouths and shallower habitats (<25 m) in the littoral zone, but catches for this species were low in both lakes.
+Rainbow trout distribution tended to be oriented around creek mouths and shallower habitats (<25 m) in the nearshore zone of Anderson Lake; catches for this species continued to be particularly low in Seton Lake (as in past years).